What is Desertification?

 In 2015, the UN General Assembly included Land Degradation Neutrality (LDN) as one of the Sustainable Development Goals.
 This goal aims to avoid land degradation, minimise it in already affected areas, and counteract and offset its effects by rehabilitating land in other regions.

 The UNCCD has also endorsed the Great Green Wall Initiative, a project led by the African Union that aims to combat desertification.
-Spanning 20 countries, this initiative intends to restore 100 million hectares of vegetation in the African continent.
-Similar efforts have also been conducted specifically in Northern China, the Chinese government is planting trees along the border of the Gobi Desert.
+This initiative, encompassing 20 countries, intends to restore 100 million hectares of vegetation on the African continent.
+Similar efforts have also been conducted specifically in Northern China; the Chinese government is planting trees along the border of the Gobi Desert.
 The trees and other flora planted in both projects are expected to act as buffers against desertification, protecting farmlands, grazing areas, and the livelihoods of the people that live nearby.

 However, 80% of farms worldwide are usually managed by individual families.
 This is especially observable in Asia and Africa.
 Not all “top-down” solutions have proven effective due to low community involvement.
-In response, researchers have determined that traditional knowledge can be effective countermeasures against land degradation.
-Communities have been successfully existing in harmony with the land for generations.
+In response, researchers have determined that traditional knowledge can be an effective countermeasure against land degradation.
+Communities have successfully existed in harmony with the land for generations.
 These same communities might already possess the knowledge on how to best take care of their surrounding environment.

 - Arcology. (n.d.).
 Retrieved from Pinterest: https://www.pinterest.com/pin/55028426679963332/